Taxis of the United States: Dallas

-Other rates vary by company, and include per-person rates, luggage handling, and pets.
-Individual drivers are also known to set their own rates for extraneous circumstances, such as bodily fluids in the car, or smoking with a non-smoking driver, which some local police will assist the driver in enforcing if necessary.

-Vehicles are generally owned, inspected, and maintained by the taxi company and are leased to the drivers.
-Some of the companies have "owner drivers," who are drivers that own their own vehicle, pay a reduced weekly lease, and have to pay for maintenance on the vehicle.

 Honolulu

 Taxicab services in Honolulu, Hawaii are regulated by the City and County of Honolulu.
 In order to be licensed, drivers must have a valid license, pass written and location tests, a background check from the Honolulu Police Department, a physical exam and a clean driving record.
 A white placard is then placed on the front passenger side with a photo and information, while a sticker identifying the number is placed at the rear bumper sticker.
 In 2012, more than 1,632 vehicles in Honolulu were registered to operate as taxicab providers.

 The two largest taxi providers in Honolulu are TheCab (a wordplay on the local bus service, TheBus) and Charley's Taxi.
 Another operator, EcoCab, uses eco-friendly vehicles.
 There are also independent operators servicing the island, including those affiliated with TheCab or Charley's.
 The county's paratransit service, TheHandi-Van, has partnerships with the cab companies to provide services to customers in areas not accessible to buses or vans.
 Operators with a Department of Defense logo sticker on their front windshield are authorized to enter military facilities.
 Some travel agencies distribute decals to help tourists recognize drivers that are tourist-friendly and multilingual.

 Fares are regulated by meters that are controlled by the City and County of Honolulu.
 As of 2017, start at a base rate of US$3.10 for the first 1/8 mi, then $0.45 for each additional 1/8 of a mile and $0.45 for every 45 seconds of wait-time.